It's The Wild West As Cannabis Providers Jockey For Retail Spaces

 “I come from a real estate background, and our team includes real estate developers and zoning attorneys, so we were able to prep a multitude of locations, and spent the most amount of time in the Central district,” Caltabiano said.

-That has meant a lot of conversations with landlords, aldermen, local business and community groups, getting them comfortable with cannabis, he said.
+That has meant a lot of conversations with landlords, aldermen, and local business and community groups, getting them comfortable with cannabis, he said.
 The company’s outreach includes discussions of security arrangements, and videos that showcase Cresco’s Sunnyside cannabis brand, which Caltabiano said is designed to remind local residents of wellness-related products, rather than stereotypical head shops.

 Cresco generally seeks out buildings between 3K SF and 10K SF, and prefers simple vanilla box construction, the type of buildings it can put its stamp on quickly.